GEO-IASS/code_review_tsuruoka/README.md

 #endif
 ```

 By default, the `ext/hash_map` implementation cannot deal with string keys.
 This is partly because this hash_map is not a part of the standard library.
 Thus, in order to records labels and features as keys, it is necessary to give a hash function to handle the string.
-This is the goal of the `hashfun_str` structure, which overloads the application operator `()`:
+This is the goal of the `hashfun_str` structure which is an function object.
+As we can read into (Stroupstrup, 1997):

+> An object of a class with an application operator (§11.9) is called a _function-like object_, a _functor_ or simply a _function object_.
+(18.4, Stroupstrup, 1997)

 ```C++
   struct hashfun_str